aji-ai/claude-mcp-test/README.md

 ![](assets/snap1.png)

-I've entered the two parameters ... and it worked!
+I entered the two input parameters ... and it worked!

 ![](assets/snap2.png)

 There's the issue of lots of errors pouring out into the console.
 But ... it seems to work.
 Let's now plug it in.

+## Making it run

 I proceeded to go ahead and run it: